Abstract squares silhouette representing complex trauma and EMDR therapy for CPTSD

 Subtle but Meaningful Shifts

-In complex trauma, change is often experienced gradually.
+In complex PTSD, change is often experienced gradually.

 Rather than a single breakthrough, people may notice: